Student Sexual Misconduct Complaints Operating Procedure 650.01

 The filing of a complaint of Sexual Misconduct under these Complaint Procedures is independent of any criminal investigation or proceeding, and (except that the College’s Investigation may be delayed temporarily while the criminal investigators are gathering evidence) the College will not wait for the conclusion of any criminal investigation or proceedings to commence its own Investigation and take interim measures to protect the complainant and the College community, if necessary, as described in Section III.D, below.
 Nothing in these Procedures is intended to limit the authority of JCCC to take appropriate disciplinary action against any individual who violates College rules or policies, whether or not the conduct constitutes Sexual Misconduct under the law.

 A. Intake Meeting with Complainant

-Upon receipt of notice of any allegation of Sexual Misconduct, the Dean will first schedule an individual intake meeting with the complainant in order to: provide to the complainant a general understanding of College Policy and these Complaint Procedures; to identify forms of support or immediate interventions available to the complainant; and to address at a high level how the allegation of Sexual Misconduct could potentially be addressed at both the College level and as a criminal matter with local law enforcement.
+Upon receipt of notice of any allegation of Sexual Misconduct, a Title IX Coordinator will first schedule an individual intake meeting with the complainant in order to: provide to the complainant a general understanding of College Policy and these Complaint Procedures; to identify forms of support or immediate interventions available to the complainant; and to address at a high level how the allegation of Sexual Misconduct could potentially be addressed at both the College level and as a criminal matter with local law enforcement.
 Detailed information about sources of support and immediate interventions available to the complainant within the College and the local community is also available at the College’s Title IX Student Resources (KNOW Program) web page.